nruffatti/phase1/README.md

 Written by: Brandon Y

 ## Part 3b
 Search for customers by last name.
 If there is only one, show all info.
-I more than one, numbered list to choose from.
-Save data to File
+If more than one, numbered list to choose from.
+Save data to file.

 Written by: Hai L